-The chapters in this text are subdivided into five major sections.
-These sections reflect the input- output, or throughput, processes that can be used to describe the global environment; how the environmental system is modified; and solutions to environmental problems (such as the depletion of resources or pollution of nature) brought on by anthropogenic activities.
+FIGURE INTRO.-1 shows how the text is subdivided into the five major sections (each containing a number of chapters).
+These sections reflect the inputoutput, or throughput, processes that can be used to describe the global environment, how the environmental system is modified, and solutions to environmental problems (such as the depletion of resources or pollution of nature) brought on by human activities.

-Section 1: The Environment and People.
+• Section 1: The Environment and People.
 The natural environment and the people living on planet Earth form a complex, integrated system, as introduced here.
-The overview of environmental science and discussion of human population growth describe the explosive growth of the human population, the development of modern technological and industrial society, and some of the ramifications that these have had for the natural environment.
-Many environmental scientists consider human population growth, or more precisely, the impact of increased consumption of natural resources, to be the single most important issue that the world currently faces.
-With this text, you will learn that the raw elements of the natural environment pass through human society to produce the global environment in which we currently live.
-For all practical purposes, no pristine wilderness remains anywhere on Earth.
+The environmental science overview and discussion on human population growth also describe the explosive growth of the human population, the development of modern technological and industrial society, and some of the ramifications that these have had for the natural environment.
+Many environmentalists consider human population growth, or more precisely the impact of people on the environment, to be the single most important issue that the world currently faces.
+Studying Figure Intro.-1, you will see that conceptually the raw elements of the natural environment pass through human society to produce the global environment in which we currently live.
+For all practical purposes, there is no pristine wilderness remaining anywhere on Earth (FIGURE INTRO.-2).

-Even parts of remote Arctic, shown here, have become dumping grounds for human waste. © zanskar/iStod/Getty Images.
+FIGURE INTRO.-2 Even parts of remote Antarctica, shown here, have become dumping grounds for human waste. © William Larose/Greenpeace.

 - Section 2: The Environment of Life on Planet Earth.
 Earth and life form an interconnected system based on energy flow and matter cycles.
 Study of these natural systems includes the disciplines of biology, chemistry, geology, climatology, and many other natural sciences.
 Learning the basic principles of these fields permits a better understanding of natural systems and how they can be used, protected, or disturbed.
 People use, modify, and are dependent on these natural systems. - Section 3: Resource Use and Management.
-Simply by using resources we run the risk of overusing and depleting them.
-Depletion of environmental resources is one of the two basic types of environmental disturbances.
+Simply by using resources, we run the risk of overusing and depleting them.
+Depletion of environmental resources is one of the two basic types of environmental disturbance.
 It includes depletion of water, minerals (including fossil fuels), soils, wildlife and wildlife habitat, and many other resources.
-To avoid depletion problems, we must learn to manage our resources in a more sustainable manner. - Section 4: Dealing with Environmental Degradation.
+To avoid depletion problems, we must learn to manage our resources in a more sustainable manner.
+Issues surrounding depletion and resource scarcity are discussed in Section 3.

+- Section 4: Dealing with Environmental Degradation.
 Discharging waste into the environment is the other basic type of environmental disturbance.
-It includes pollution of air, water, land, and biological communities, but there are ways to use resources productively without the levels of pollution and concomitant environmental damage that have been so widespread in the past. - Section 5: Social Solutions to Environmental Concerns.
+It includes pollution of air, water, land, and biological communities, but there are ways to use resources productively without the levels of pollution and concomitant environmental damage that have been so widespread in the past.
+Environmentally friendly options to address problems of pollution are explored in Section 4. - Section 5: Social Solutions to Environmental Concerns.
 Technological solutions are insufficient unless society is willing to use them.
 Social solutions are interwoven throughout this text, but these final chapters allow us to focus on specific social institutions and their legal and economic aspects.
 Ultimately, through a combination of scientific analysis, technological advances, and the continuing development of social institutions, humanity must lessen its detrimental impact on the environment if we are to avoid living on an impoverished planet in a very bleak postindustrial age.